dokester/BayesicFitting/docs/classdocs/BirthEngine.md

 </th></tr></thead></table>
 <p>

-Execute the engine by diffusing the parameters.
+Execute the engine by adding a component and diffusing the parameters.

 <b>Parameters</b>